Bounding the Worst-class Error: A Boosting Approach: Introduction

-where $[K]=\{1, \ldots, K\}$ and $\hat{R}_{S_k}(h)$ is the training error rate of class $k$ by $h$.
-Instead of just minimizing ${\hat{U}}_{{S}}(h)$ (i.e, aiming to zero worst-class training error), our approach is to learn $h$ which gives an upper bound for the worst-class training error,
+where $[K]=\{1, \ldots, K\}$ and $\hat{R}_{S_k}(h)$ is the training error rate of class $k$ by $h$, i.e., ${\hat{R}}_{S_k}(h) = \frac{1}{n_k} \sum_{x \in S_k} I(h(x) \neq k)$, where $I$ is the indicator function and $n_k=|S_k|$.
+Note that Eq.~\eqref{eq:worst-class} is a general formulation, and thus, we can consider any hypothesis set $H$ and find $h \in H$ with some appropriate surrogate loss function of classification error.
+Also, note that high worst-class errors occur not only in class-imbalanced data but also in class-balanced data like Fig.~\ref{fig:balance_toydata}.
+Despite its importance in various applications, the learning problem for worst-class error has not been discussed yet, to the author's best knowledge.

-where $\theta \in [0,1)$ is a predefined hyper-parameter specifying the upper bound of the worst-class training error~\footnote{There may not be $h$ that satisfies Eq.\eqref{eq:bounding_trerr} depending on the data and hypothesis set.
-Practically, it is necessary to determine an appropriate $\theta$ as detailed in Secs.~\ref{sec:exp} and \ref{sec:discussion}.}.
+Suppose that we find $h \in H$ that minimizes the training worst-class error ${\hat{U}}_{{S}}(h)$ with a rich hypothesis set $H$, such as deep neural networks (DNNs).
+As shown in Fig.~\ref{fig:balance_toydata}{(c)}, DNNs will easily achieve ${\hat{U}}_{{S}}(h)=0$ (i.e., the training worst-class error becomes zero) due to the high representation ability.
+However, this hypothesis $h$ is just overfitted to $S$ and will not perform well on a test set.

-Our approach aims to avoid overfitting by flexibly setting $\theta$ according to the task.
-If we consider just minimizing worst-class error with a rich hypothesis set, such as deep neural network (DNN), We may achieve even ${\hat{U}}_{{S}}(h)=0$.
-However, we are concerned that $h$ may be overfitted when $ \hat{U}_S(h)=0$, i.e., when there is no error in the whole training sample.
-For example, if some class is hard to distinguish (like class 2 in Figure 1), a classification boundary with zero worst-class error is not always a well-generalized model.
-By considering allowing up to $1-\theta$ worst-class training error, we can avoid overfitting to such hard classes.
+This paper proposes a more practical formulation for {\em bounding} the worst-class error.
+Specifically, instead of minimizing ${\hat{U}}_{{S}}(h)$ as much as possible, we aim to find $h$ to satisfy an upper bound for the training worst-class error,

-We propose a boosting algorithm for bounding the worst-class error.
-The boosting algorithm ~\citep{adaboost} uses a weak learning algorithm and constructs a strong learner (i.e., ensemble hypothesis).
-In this paper, we design our algorithm based on a boosting framework recently provided by~\citet{OCO}.
-We formulate a class-wise zero-one penalty $\ell_k^\theta \in \{0,1\}$, which judges whether the class-wise error of $S_k$ is less than $1- \theta$.
-In each round $t \in [T]$ of boosting, a hypothesis $h_t$ is returned by the weak learning algorithm, and according to the penalties, the weights of \emph{classes} are updated by using the online convex optimization (OCO) strategy.
-There is a simple but critical difference between standard boosting algorithms and our algorithm in that ours assigns a weight for \emph{each class} according to the class-wise error, whereas the standard ones assign a weight for \emph{each instance} according to the classification result of $h_t$.
+where $\theta \in [0,1)$ is a predefined hyperparameter that specifies the upper bound of the training worst-class error.
+Overfitting can be avoided by allowing up to $1-\theta$ training worst-class errors, as shown in Fig.~\ref{fig:balance_toydata}{(d)}.
+Note that, depending on the data and hypothesis set, no $h$ can satisfy Eq.~\eqref{eq:bounding_trerr}.
+Practically, we need to determine an appropriate $\theta$ as detailed in Section~\ref{sec:exp}.